-We find a close relationship between the predicted probabilities of compliance and the Huber weights used in Tables 1 and 3: respondents with Huber weights close to 1 are predicted to be much more likely to read the treatment than those downweighted in the Huber-robust regressions (see Appendix Figure D2).
+We find a close relationship between the predicted probabilities of compliance and the Huber weights used in Tables 1 and 2: respondents with Huber weights close to 1 are predicted to be much more likely to read the treatment than those downweighted in the Huber-robust regressions (see Appendix Figure D2).
 In other words, those who are predicted to be more likely to comply with their assigned treatment are far less likely to provide outlier responses, and viceversa.
 Accounting for compliance therefore has an added benefit in that doing so downweights outlier responses on the basis of the respondents' behavior instead of using measures derived from the statistical properties of all (or a subset of) responses, as in the case of Huber weights.

-While having heard news does not predict assignment to a treatment group, Table 4 confirms that many demographic characteristics can predict who is more-or less-likely to read their assigned treatment.
-In other words, the choice of whether a respondent complies with the treatment is predictable and not random.
-This implies that the average treatment effect estimates provided in Tables 1 and 3 are likely to understate the local average treatment effect (for compliers), because those estimates do not account for the partial endogeneity of treatment selection; that is, respondents must be randomly assigned a treatment group to be treated, but they may or may not comply with being treated in a non-random fashion.
-This underestimation is understood by noting (see Imbens and Angrist (1994) and Angrist, Imbens, and Rubin (1996)) that, under the "exclusion restriction" that treatment does not affect compliance, the local average treatment effect is the ratio of the estimated intent-to-treat effect (as shown in Tables 1 and 3) and the estimated proportion of compliers (as modeled in Table 4).
+While having heard news does not predict assignment to a treatment group, reading the treatment does; respondents could only pass the reading time cutoff if they were given a treatment to read.
+This problem is compounded by the predictability of compliance demonstrated in Table 3: selection into compliance or non-compliance is predictable based on respondent characteristics.
+Therefore, simply excluding non-compliers from the sample and rerunning the regressions in Tables 1 and 2 would no longer leave us with a randomly assigned treatment group.
+This implies that the average treatment effect estimates provided in Tables 1 and 2 are likely to understate the local average treatment effect for compliers, because those estimates do not account for the partial endogeneity of treatment selection; that is, respondents must be randomly assigned a treatment group to be treated, but they may or may not comply with being treated in a non-random fashion.
+This underestimation is understood by noting (e.g., Imbens and Angrist, 1994; Angrist, Imbens, and Rubin, 1996) that, under the exclusion restriction that treatment does not affect compliance, the local average treatment effect is the ratio of the estimated intent-to-treat effect (as shown in Tables 1 and 2) and the estimated proportion of compliers (as modeled in Table 3).

-Given the evidence from Table 4 that we have covariates that explain compliance, we use these to calculate propensity scores that, in turn, are used to re-estimate the treatment effect.
+Given the evidence from Table 3 that we have covariates that explain compliance, we use these to calculate propensity scores that, in turn, are used to re-estimate the treatment effect.
 Following Jo and Stuart (2009), we use a two-step process to estimate complier and non-complier treatment effects.
-In the first step, similar to Follmann (2000), we estimate propensity scores ( $\hat{p}$ ) for respondents in the control group of a (given) treatment period by fitting a logit model of compliance within the treatment group using the covariates seen in Table 4.
-In the case of additional sample restrictions (that is, excluding respondents who heard news about monetary policy), the logit model is estimated on a subsample with the same restrictions, and fitted values are only calculated for respondents in the control group belonging to the same group (that is, who also did not hear news about monetary policy).
-Because of randomization, the covariates used in the treatment group should also explain compliance in the control group, for whom we cannot measure compliance directly, of course, as they did not receive a treatment and thus were not timed.
+In the first step, similar to Follmann (2000), we estimate propensity scores ( $\hat{p}$ ) for respondents in the control group of a given survey wave by fitting a logit model of compliance within the treatment group using the covariates seen in Table 3.
+In the case of additional sample restrictions (e.g., excluding respondents who heard news about monetary policy), the logit model is estimated on a subsample with the same restrictions, and fitted values are only calculated for respondents in the control group belonging to the same group (e.g., who also did not hear news about monetary policy).
+Because of randomization, the covariates used in the treatment group should also explain compliance in the control group, for whom we cannot directly measure compliance because they did not receive a treatment and thus were not timed.